-{\it Dynamics without global optimisation.---} In equilibrium, the dynamics of Ising spins is described by kinetic Ising models in which spins $\sigma_n=\pm1$ tend to minimize a global potential, and hence interact reciprocally~\cite{glauber1963time,walter2015introduction}.
-To account for non-reciprocal interactions, we instead assume that each spin $\sigma_n$ tends to minimize its own {\it selfish energy} $E_n$, and choose the probability of flipping $\sigma_n$ at each time step to be given by the Glauber rule
+{\it Dynamics without global optimization---} In equilibrium, the dynamics of Ising spins is described by kinetic Ising models in which spins $\sigma_n=\pm1$ tend to minimize a global potential, and hence interact reciprocally~\cite{glauber1963time,walter2015introduction}.
+To account for nonreciprocal interactions, we instead assume that each spin $\sigma_n$ tends to minimize its own {\it selfish energy} $E_n$, and choose the probability of flipping $\sigma_n$ at each time step to be given by the Glauber rule

 where $\Delta E_n$ is the change in selfish energy between both configurations, $T$ is the temperature, and $k_B$ the Boltzmann constant.
 Since we define different potential functions for each spin, the dynamics cannot be derived from a single potential function and detailed balance is broken.
-This formulation encompasses several non-reciprocal dynamics used among the physical sciences~\cite{lynn2021broken,Mello2003,han2023controlled,Loos2023,guislain2023nonequilibrium,guislain2023discontinuous,Lima2006,Sanchez2002,Lipowski2015,garnier2024unlearnable}.
+This formulation encompasses several nonreciprocal dynamics used among the physical sciences~\cite{lynn2021broken,Mello2003,han2023controlled,Loos2023,guislain2023nonequilibrium,guislain2023discontinuous,Lima2006,Sanchez2002,Lipowski2015,garnier2024unlearnable}.

-{\it The non-reciprocal Ising model.---} Systems with non-reciprocal couplings do not always exhibit macroscopic oscillations.
+{\it The nonreciprocal Ising model---} Systems with nonreciprocal couplings do not always exhibit macroscopic oscillations.
 These tend to occur, when a small number of species have competing goals.
 Correspondingly, we split the spins $\sigma_n \equiv \sigma_i^\alpha$ into two species, labeled by Greek indices $\alpha=A,B$, located on sites $i$ of a $d$-dimensional cubic lattice of linear size $L$ (Fig.~\ref{Fig1}b).
-Spins of the same species tend to align with their neighbors, while spins of different species interact in a non-reciprocal manner: spins $A$ tend to align with spins $B$, whereas spins $B$ tend to anti-align with spins $A$.
+Spins of the same species tend to align with their neighbors, while spins of different species interact in a nonreciprocal manner: spins $A$ tend to align with spins $B$, whereas spins $B$ tend to anti-align with spins $A$.
 This is captured by the selfish energy

 with $J,K>0$, where the first term captures the \textit{intra}-species interactions with the sum running over nearest neighbors of $i$, and the second term captures the \textit{inter}-species interactions where summation over species indices $\beta$ is implied ($\varepsilon_{\alpha \beta}$ is the Levi-Civita symbol).
-We have assumed for simplicity that inter-species interactions only occur on-site and are purely non-reciprocal (reciprocal on-site interactions are considered in \cite{Avni_Extended}).
+We have assumed for simplicity that inter-species interactions only occur on-site and are purely nonreciprocal (general asymmetric on-site interactions are considered in \cite{Avni_Extended}).